TikTok Says It's Meg Ryan Fall: What It Is and How to Get the Look

 it’s time for Meg Ryan fall ❤️🍂🎃🍁#autumnoutfits#megryanfall #♬ It Had To Be You (From "When Harry Met Sally") - Movie Sounds Unlimited

-Ryan's characters had a particular flair for sporting fall-friendly tones -- like browns, maroons and deep neutral hues -- along with more modern menswear styles like oversized blazers, slacks and even the occasional loafer.
+Ryan's characters had a particular flair for sporting fall-friendly tones -- like browns, maroons and deep neutral hues -- in cozy sweaters along with more modern menswear styles like chic blazers, slacks and even the occasional loafer.

 @stylincafe